 The Standard Setting panel will submit its recommendations to the full Board for an approval vote.
 Board members who participated on the Standard Setting panel will abstain from voting.

-Panel participants are eligible to earn 1 CEU/hour of panel participation for recertification.
+Panel participants are eligible to earn CEUs per hour of panel participation for recertification.

 Panelists will be reimbursed for pre-approved travel-related expenses for their panel participation as needed.
 Panelists may receive an honorarium at the discretion of the Board.